contributte/doctrine-orm/.docs/README.md

 OrmExtension has a few options you can configure.
 Let's take a look at them.

-### EntityManager
+### EntityManagerDecorator

-Defining your own EntityManager is useful for addind or overriding methods you needed.
+Defining your own EntityManagerDecorator is useful for addind or overriding methods you needed.

 ```yaml
 orm: